 10 of the Best Fine Dining Restaurants in Amsterdam

 Until about a decade ago, fine dining in Amsterdam was a little thin on the ground.
 There were a few stuffy, formal, French restaurants with Michelin stars, but not a lot else.
 Fortunately, that’s now all changed and there are lots of creative, high-end restaurants displaying their international influences in new and innovative ways.
-I’ve selected 10 of my favourites, but there are plenty more that didn’t make this list – not because they’re lacking in quality but because I’ve not visited them recently enough to write confidently about them.
-Whatever you think about the Michelin Guide, it’s still a pretty reliable yardstick when it comes to fine dining – including in Amsterdam – so if you’re planning for a special occasion, I’d recommend taking a look at Michelin’s shortlist as well.
+I’ve made a curated list of my favourites, but there are plenty more that I’ve not visited (or not visited recently enough).
+Whatever you think about the Michelin Guide, it’s still a pretty reliable yardstick when it comes to fine dining – including in Amsterdam – so if you’re planning for a special occasion, I’d recommend taking a look at their shortlist of Michelin-starred restaurants in Amsterdam as well.

-I discovered Breda on my fifth anniversary of meeting my other half, which just so happened to be the day we announced our engagement.
+I discovered Breda on my fifth anniversary of meeting Mr Foodie, which just so happened to be the day we announced our engagement.
 So my circumstances were not exactly unbiased, but I can honestly say my meal that night was one of the best I’d tasted in months – if not years.
 From the runner beans that took me straight back to childhood in my parents’ garden, to the horseradish and wild-garlic dressing that pepped up otherwise-ordinary greens, to the smoky grilled flavour of rib-eye and corn – everything I tasted was spectacular.
-It’s been just as good when I’ve been back to Breda since.
+It’s been just as good when I’ve been back to Breda several times since.

 Equally understated and under the radar, Graham’s Kitchen is a culinary enclave down an often overlooked street sandwiched between Van Woustraat and the Amstel river.
 Like many of Amsterdam’s best chefs, Graham Mee doesn’t offer much choice: you’re invited to order between three and six courses, with the option to take the wine pairings with whichever courses you like.
-I’ve been to Graham’s on several occasions now – including a recent visit with my parents, who were visiting for the first time since covid.
+I’ve been to Graham’s on several occasions now – including a recent visit with my parents.
 And his flavour combinations never disappoint: on my first visit, he served a creative take on the English breakfast (Chef Graham is from Liverpool) featuring black pudding, egg and bacon.
 On my latest visit, we were treated to Asian-inspired versions of tuna tartare, skate wing and Iberico pork.
 A party on the palate and a great evening out.

-Daalder blew me away with its modern European cuisine way back in 2013.
+Daalder –Daalder blew me away with its modern European cuisine way back in 2013.
 Since then, it’s seen a lot of changes but in the intervening years, chef Dennis Huwaë has racked up a Michelin star along the way – so I can’t be the only one who thinks this restaurant is exceptional.
-Standout dishes for me were the amuse-bouche of tomato sorbet and parmesan foam, plus the duck breast with a delightful potje of potato, beetroot and horseradish that perked up the palate no end.
-Daalder may not be all bitterballen and Gouda – but its ingredients are no less local for their international influences.

-Featuring huge windows giving out onto the River IJ and with its unique location on the starkly angular glass-and-steel IJdok, MOS is very distinctive to look at.
+MOS – Featuring huge windows giving out onto the River IJ and with its unique location on the starkly angular glass-and-steel IJdok, MOS is very distinctive to look at.
 The food, much like the interior, is both modern and slightly opulent; international but with distinct nods to the chef’s Dutch heritage.
-On the international end of the spectrum, our amuse-bouche was North African baba ganoush with a crispy tapioca cookie and warmly spiced mayo.
-Our starter of langoustine with pork belly and pineapple had a sweet, slightly charred, Southern US barbecue flavour to it.
-Meanwhile, gurnard came with a creamy mousse made of mature Dutch cheese, potato and just-charred cauliflower.
-Every dish was well thought out, balanced and not overly heavy.
-Plus, the waiting staff were knowledgeable about their menu and their (paired) wines, but relaxed in their interactions with customers.
-A memorable experience.